 Take an epic road trip

 The 102 km Senja scenic route winds its way from Gryllefjord to Botnhamn with adventures at almost every turn.

 Explore Ånderdalen NP

 Trek through pine forest in Ånderdalen National Park to fish for trout and stay in the two-bed cabin by Åndervatnet Lake.

 Little light pollution and spectacular mountain backdrops make Senja an excellent northern lights destination.

 Explore Senja’s hiking trails, viewpoints, and important local sights.
-For access to offline topographic maps download the free Outtt app.
+For access to offline topographic maps download the Outtt app.